This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the predators of the butterfly?

-Why do birds not eat monarch butterflies?
+Will birds eat monarch butterflies?

 Do cardinals eat butterflies?